Miniature golf: Post-depression U.S.

 In 1938 Joseph and Robert Taylor from Binghamton, New York, started building and operating their own miniature golf courses.
 These courses differed from the ones in the late 20s and early 30s; they were no longer just rolls, banks, and curves, with an occasional pipe thrown in.
 Their courses not only had landscaping, but also obstacles, including windmills, castles, and wishing wells.

 Impressed by the quality of the courses, many customers asked if the Taylors would build a course for them.
 By the early 1940s, Joe and Bob formed Taylor Brothers, and were in the business of building miniature golf courses and supplying obstacles to the industry.
 During both the Korean and Vietnam Wars, many a G.I. played on a Taylor Brothers prefabricated course that the U.S. Military had contracted to be built and shipped overseas.
 In the 1950s, Don Clayton invented the Putt-Putt brand with a focus on treating minigolf seriously, emphasizing skill and player improvement.
 Most of the Putt Putt routes were 2-par holes involving ramps or angled blocks that could be mastered in one go through practice.

-By the late 50s almost all supply catalogs carried Taylor Brother's obstacles.
-In 1961 Bob Taylor, Don Clayton of Putt-Putt, and Frank Abramoff of Arnold Palmer Miniature Golf organized the first miniature golf association known as NAPCOMS (or the "National Association of Putting Course Operators, Manufacturers, and Suppliers").
+By the late 1950s, almost all supply catalogs carried Taylor Brother's obstacles.
+In 1961, Bob Taylor, Don Clayton of Putt-Putt, and Frank Abramoff of Arnold Palmer Miniature Golf organised the first miniature golf association known as NAPCOMS (or the "National Association of Putting Course Operators, Manufacturers, and Suppliers").
 Their first meeting was held in New York City.
 Though this organization only lasted a few years it was the first attempt to bring miniature golf operators together to promote miniature golf.

 In 1955, Lomma Golf, Inc., founded by Al Lomma and his brother Ralph Lomma, led the revival of wacky, animated trick hazards.
 These hazards required both accurately aimed shots and split-second timing to avoid spinning windmill blades, revolving statuary, and other careening obstacles.

-The book Tilting At Windmills (How I Learned To Stop Worrying And Love Sport) by Andy Miller tells the story of the formerly sports-hating author attempting to change by competing in miniature golf, including events in Denmark and Latvia.
+The book, Tilting At Windmills: How I Tried To Stop Worrying And Love Sport, by Andy Miller tells the story of the formerly sports-hating author attempting to change by competing in miniature golf, including events in Denmark and Latvia.

 In the United States, National Miniature Golf Day is held yearly on the second Saturday of May.
-The event had its inaugural celebration on 12 May 2007, and was officially recognized and published in 2008's edition of Chase's Calendar of Events.
+The event had its inaugural celebration on May 12, 2007, and was officially recognized and published in 2008's edition of Chase's Calendar of Events.